sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ### Monitoring Sensu API{#monitoring-sensu-api}

-To monitor the `sensu-api` Server process, you will need another independent Sensu stack that can reach in to properly monitor the service.
+To monitor the `sensu-api` API service, you will need to do so from an independent Sensu stack.
 This can be done by reach out to the port that the API is listening on using the [check-port sensu plugin][8] using the following check definition.

 {{< highlight json >}}
 {
   "checks": {
     "check_sensu_api_port": {
-      "command": "check-ports.rb -H remote.sensu.server.hostname -p 4567",
+      "command": "check-ports.rb -H remote-sensu-server-hostname -p 4567",
       "subscribers": [
         "monitor_remote_sensu_api"
       ],